Plug-in vehicle and chargepoint projects

 Ultra low emission taxi feasibility studies

-With experience in a similar project funded by the Transport for London, we are currently conducting taxi feasibility studies on behalf of local authorities.
-Each study will review the taxi and private hire vehicle usage within local areas, and consider network installation, operation and electricity supply issues.
-The study will provide authorities with an action plan outlining the infrastructure and vehicle support required to move to ultra-low emission taxis and private hire vehicles.
+With experience in a similar project funded by the Transport for London, we conducted 8 taxi feasibility studies on behalf of local authorities.
+Each study reviewed the taxi and private hire vehicle usage within local areas, and considered network installation, operation and electricity supply issues.
+The study provided authorities with an action plan outlining the infrastructure and vehicle support required to move to ultra-low emission taxis and private hire vehicles.

 We identified critical success factors for participating authorities, helping to enhance the impact of funding which is awarded.Funding for vehicles and infrastructure will be based on feasibility study recommendations.